mscdw/Duke-Backend/README.md

 ## Overview

-This project is a FastAPI-based proxy API for interacting with the Duke REST API, providing endpoints for health checks, login, camera/site/server/event/media queries, and webhooks.
-It is designed for secure, production-ready deployments with Docker and includes comprehensive automated tests.
+This project is a FastAPI-based proxy API for interacting with the Avigilon REST API, providing endpoints for health checks, login, camera/site/server/event/media queries, and appearance/event webhooks.
+It is designed for secure, production-ready deployments and includes comprehensive automated tests.

 ## Features
 - Async FastAPI app with modular routers
-- Secure, environment-based configuration
+- Secure, environment-based configuration using `.env`
-- Proxies all endpoints from the Duke server
+- Proxies all endpoints from the Avigilon server
 - Robust error handling and logging
 - Automated unit tests for all endpoints
 - OpenAPI docs at `/docs`

 ## Requirements
 - Python 3.10+
-- Docker

 ## Environment Variables
 Create a `.env` file in the project root with the following variables: